iraszl/speed_lightning/DOCUMENTATION.md

 ```
 ## Checkout Link Object

+### Available Parameters

+* id: speed payment id
+* amount: payment amount in satoshis
+* currency: "SATS" by default
+* url: payment url to be presented to users
+* success_url: url the user is forwarded to after successful payment
+* status: payment status
+* metadata: metadata to link speed payment with ruby application data
+* is_email_enabled: true if user needs to provide email to pay
+* is_phone_enabled: true if user needs to provide phone to pay
+* is_billing_address_enabled: true if user needs to provide billing address to pay
+* is_shipping_address_enabled: true if user needs to provide shipping address to pay
+* livemode: default is false for test mode, true is live
+* created_at: ruby time object
+* updated_at: ruby time object
+* raw_attributes: the raw data returned by the Speed API

+### Convenience Methods

+* paid? : returns true if payment has been completed

 ### Create

 Basic usage with only required parameters, the invoice amount and the success return url: